A look at some winners and losers under the GOP tax plan

 HOMEOWNER IN HIGH-TAX STATES

-The bill imposes a $10,000 cap on people who deduct their state, local and property taxes.
+The bill imposes a $10,000 cap on taxpayers who deduct their state, local and property taxes — and the cap isn't adjusted for inflation.
 Currently, there is no limit on how much in state and local taxes you can deduct.
-Some Republican lawmakers in such high-tax states such as California and New York intend to vote against the bill because their constituents' taxes could increase as a result of the provision.
-Their opposition, though, isn't expected to block the bill's passage.
+Some Republican lawmakers in such high-tax states such as California and New York voted against the bill because their constituents' taxes could increase as a result of the provision, but the measure still passed.

 ———